-Budget Item Budgeted Disbursed Variance TOTAL Balance, if any, to be returned to NWMB: Balance, if any, to be carried over: 9.
+Budget Item Budgeted Disbursed Variance TOTAL - any, to be returned to Nany, to be carried over: 9.
 3. Explanation of variances: Provide a list of explanations of variances, if applicable.
 3. Verification of information provided: Use the below statement and provide signature at end of report: I certify that this is an accurate statement of the Board project funds received and disbursed in accordance with the joint contribution agreement.
-Proje ct leader
+Project leader